Isle of Anglesey County Council

 The replacement boardwalk will be made from sustainably sourced recycled plastic ensuring considerably greater longevity than the timber that was used and enjoyed by so many over the last 20 years.

-Unfortunately, this does mean that the Dingle Local Nature Reserve will need to be closed to the public between 7:30am and 5:30pm on weekdays during the construction period.
+Unfortunately, parts of the boardwalk will be closed to the public during the construction period.

 We appreciate this will inconvenience many who regularly enjoy a walk on the site, but installing the new 1,000 metre boardwalk will take time.
-Works are scheduled to be completed by August 2025.
+Works are expected to be finished by October 2025.

 Things to be aware of

-• The Dingle Local Nature Reserve will need to be closed to the public between 7:30am and 5:30pm on weekdays during the construction period.
+• Parts of the boardwalk at The Dingle Local Nature Reserve will need to be closed to the public during the construction period.

-• Outside the above time window and on the weekends the site can still be accessed via the Lôn Las Cefni cycle route, and Coed Smyrna area will also remain accessible from the cycle route.
-The boardwalk will remain closed until completion of the project.
+• The Dingle site can still be accessed on the Lôn Las Cefni cycle route, and Coed Smyrna area will also remain accessible from the cycle route.
+A loop of the newly constructed boardwalk is open to the public but parts linking the site to the Station Car Park will remain closed.

 • The ongoing works to install the new boardwalk will not affect the weekly Park Run event which is held in the Dingle Local Nature Reserve.